 Step 4: What happens next

 Application procedures vary from department to department, but all formal applications must be logged initially with the Research Degrees Office, so they should be your first point of contact.
-The Research Degrees Office will forward your application to the relevant school/department.
-The school/department will then contact you directly to arrange an interview with two members of academic staff (one of whom will be your possible supervisor) if they are interested in taking your application further.
-Interviews usually last 30 minutes and take the form of a teleconference call at a mutually agreeable time.
+The Research Degrees Office will forward your application to the relevant school/institute.
+The school/institute will the contact you directly to let you know how they would like to proceed with your application.
+The school/institute may wish to discuss your application further either in person or via a teleconference with one or more members of academic staff.
+These discussions may be informal, or may form part of a more formal interview process.

-The entire process can take from six to eight weeks and you will be informed of the outcome in writing.
-If you need a decision by a given deadline in order to apply for funding please make this very clear on your application
+The entire process from the submission of your application, to an invitation to discuss further, interview or decision, typically takes between three and four weeks but may take longer if a school/institute wishes to interview you before making a decision.
+If you need a decision by a given deadline in order to apply for funding please make this very clear in your application.

 Can I apply for more than one programme of study?